tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Amanuensis

-**Casting Time/Duration**: 10 minutes**/**Permanent
+**Casting Time/Duration:** 10 minutes**/**Permanent

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You capture the writing from one source (a book, scroll, or tablet) and cause it to appear onto a special prepared paper, parchment, book, or some other similar item.
+**Effect:** You capture the writing from one source (a book, scroll, or tablet) and cause it to appear onto a special prepared paper, parchment, book, or some other similar item.
 This ritual copies up to 250 words of text, enough to fill one page with text.
 A copied illustration counts as a number of words proportional to the amount of the page the illustration requires.

 This ritual can be used to copy a ritual scroll, even if you have not mastered the ritual on the original scroll.
 Creating a ritual scroll in this manner takes twice as long as creating a ritual book but has the same cost (in addition to the component cost of this ritual).

 #### Arcane Mark

-**Casting Time/Duration**: 5 minutes**/**Permanent
+**Casting Time/Duration:** 5 minutes**/**Permanent

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You set your personal arcane mark on an object.
+**Effect:** You set your personal arcane mark on an object.
 It manifests as a unique sigil of your devising.
 After the first moment, it is invisible and can be seen only by a creature using Arcana to detect magic.
 Ritual casters use arcane marks to identify their property and sometimes to designate places of great import.

 #### Calm Emotions

-**Casting Time/Duration**: 1 minute**/**10 minutes or until discharged
+**Casting Time/Duration:** 1 minute**/**10 minutes or until discharged

-**Market/Component Cost**: 150 gp**/**2 recoveries
+**Market/Component Cost:** 150 gp**/**2 recoveries

-**Effect**: You perform this ritual while speaking.
+**Effect:** You perform this ritual while speaking.
 When you complete the ritual, nonhostile humanoid creatures nearby you, other than those you exclude from the ritual's effect, become calm and reasonable.
 The ritual grants a +2 bonus to Persuasion checks and Nature checks made against the affected creatures.
 If you roll initiative, the ritual's effect ends.

 #### Comprehend Language

-**Casting Time/Duration**: 10 minutes**/**24 hours
+**Casting Time/Duration:** 10 minutes**/**24 hours

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: When beginning the ritual, choose a language you have heard or a piece of writing you have seen within the past 24 hours.
+**Effect:** When beginning the ritual, choose a language you have heard or a piece of writing you have seen within the past 24 hours.

 Using this ritual on a language you have heard allows you to understand it when spoken for the next 24 hours and, if your Arcana skill check result is 25 or higher, to speak the language fluently for the duration.